-For the study of hydraulic machinery there is provided an especially designed Francis inward flow turbine fitted with both movable guide vanes and cylinder gate, and provided with three types of runners for low, normal and high speed; also, a Doble impulse wheel, with glass casing for observation of the jet action, a hydraulic ram, 'a two-stage centrifugal pump, a Gould No. 6 centrifugal pump, and several smaller motordriven pumps.
+For the study of hydraulic machinery there is provided an especially designed Francis inward flow turbine fitted with both movable guide vanes and cylinder gate, and provided with three types of runners for low, normal and high speed; also, a Doble impulse wheel, with glass casing for observation of the jet action, a hydraulic ram, a two-stage centrifugal pump, a Gould No. 6 centrifugal pump, and several smaller motordriven pumps.

-Thorough training is provided in the four fundamental divisions of the science: inorganic, analytical, organic, and theoretical chemistry.
-These are systematically pursued through the first three years and lead up to chemical research, the crowning work of the course, carried on during the entire Senior year.
+Thorough training is provided in the five main divisions of the science: inorganic, analytical, organic, theoretical, and industrial chemistry.
+Systematic instruction in these subjects is given throughout the Chemical courses, and chemical research is carried on during the entire senior year.